AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##BuySellVolume
 ### Description
-The BuySellVolume indicator shows the current buy or sell pressure based on the volume.
-For this, trades are classified as “buy” or “sell”.
-For this classification, a “buy” is assumed whenever the transaction is executed at or above the ask.
-A transaction at or below the bid is deemed a “sell”.
+This indicator shows us the current buy or sell pressure based on the volume.
+For this, trades are classified as “buy” or “sell”, whereby for the classification, a “buy” is assumed any time the transaction is executed at or above the ask.
+A transaction at or below the bid is considered a “sell”.

 **Caution: This is a real-time indicator and will not work with historical data.**